kalsky/SugarSyncAPI-Example/Readme.md

 This is a small class that allows uploading and downloading a file from SugarSync in iOS.

 Usage:
-in SugarSync.m, update both consumerKey and consumerSecret
+in SugarSync.m, update both consumerKey and consumerSecret to get access to SugarSync.
-#define consumerKey @"SSSSSSSSSSSSSSSSSSSSSSSSS"
-#define consumerSecret @"YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY"

 Then just call these functions:
 //login